History of China: Qing dynasty (1644–1912)

 Over the next half-century, all areas previously under the Ming dynasty were consolidated under the Qing.
 Conquests in Central Asia in the eighteenth century extended territorial control.
 Between 1673 and 1681, the Kangxi Emperor suppressed the Revolt of the Three Feudatories, an uprising of three generals in Southern China who had been denied hereditary rule of large fiefdoms granted by the previous emperor.
 In 1683, the Qing staged an amphibious assault on southern Taiwan, bringing down the rebel Kingdom of Tungning, which was founded by the Ming loyalist Koxinga (Zheng Chenggong) in 1662 after the fall of the Southern Ming, and had served as a base for continued Ming resistance in Southern China.
 The Qing defeated the Russians at Albazin, resulting in the Treaty of Nerchinsk.

 By the end of Qianlong Emperor's long reign in 1796, the Qing Empire was at its zenith.
 The Qing ruled more than one-third of the world's population, and had the largest economy in the world.
 By area it was one of the largest empires ever.

 In the 19th century the empire was internally restive and externally threatened by western powers.
 The defeat by the British Empire in the First Opium War (1840) led to the Treaty of Nanking (1842), under which Hong Kong was ceded to Britain and importation of opium (produced by British Empire territories) was allowed.
 Opium usage continued to grow in China, adversely affecting societal stability.
 Subsequent military defeats and unequal treaties with other western powers continued even after the fall of the Qing dynasty.

 Internally the Taiping Rebellion (1851–1864), a Christian religious movement led by the "Heavenly King" Hong Xiuquan swept from the south to establish the Taiping Heavenly Kingdom and controlled roughly a third of China proper for over a decade.
 The court in desperation empowered Han Chinese officials such as Zeng Guofan to raise local armies.
 After initial defeats, Zeng crushed the rebels in the Third Battle of Nanking in 1864.
-This was one of the largest wars in the 19th century in terms of troop involvement; there was massive loss of life, with a death toll of about 20 million.
+This was one of the largest wars in the 19th century in troop involvement; there was massive loss of life, with a death toll of about 20 million.
 A string of civil disturbances followed, including the Punti–Hakka Clan Wars, Nian Rebellion, Dungan Revolt, and Panthay Rebellion.
 All rebellions were ultimately put down, but at enormous cost and with millions dead, seriously weakening the central imperial authority.
 China never rebuilt a strong central army, and many local officials used their military power to effectively rule independently in their provinces.